 When I reached in the morning, it was already bustling with people.
 So many Sicilians and the sound of the Italian language was enough to give me a high early morning.
 The singing melody of their language, sometimes loud and sometimes rude was such a treat to the ears!

 There was a huge amount of seafood display around me and that is one thing I usually don’t enjoy because of the strong smell.
-But I saw locals so casual around it all, trying to get the best of the Sicilian fish for their pranzo/cena and bargaining their best.
-A group of ladies was having fresh fruit at the side and there was another man talking to one of the sellers.
+But I saw locals so casual around it all, trying to get the best of the Sicilian fish for their pranzo/cena (lunch/dinner) and bargaining at their best.
+A group of ladies were having fresh fruit at the side and there was another man talking to one of the sellers.

 After that I got a fruit cup of strawberries and peaches which I absolutely devoured.
 It turned out to be one of the best mornings in Palermo that I will fondly remember.